 Request a Reconsideration

-Before requesting a review, it’s smart to speak with a Social Security Disability lawyer.
+Before requesting a review, it’s wise to speak with a SSDI lawyer.
 The SSA often denies claims because there was not enough evidence.
 A lawyer can determine why you did not receive benefits and what you need to change to improve your chances.

 Most of the time, you do not need to be present for a reconsideration.
 However, SSA sometimes denies benefits when they claim a condition has improved.
 If that describes your case, you can meet with an SSDI representative to plead your case.